-Today’s tip is about acronyms, which can cause trouble in translations from English to Korean.
+Today’s tip is about acronyms, which can cause trouble on Korean translation work.

-In academic papers like this, “intellectual property rights” is commonly abbreviated to “IPR”. (ex: “Researchers have investigated the relationship between the strengthening of IPR and technological innovation.”)
+In academic jargon, “intellectual property rights” is commonly abbreviated to “IPR.” (ex: “Researchers have investigated the relationship between the strengthening of IPR and technological innovation.”)

 (Hmm..
 I bet you’ve never really asked this question before…)

-Anyway… It’s singular as an acronym.
-But when written out or spoken as “intellectual property rights”, it’s plural.
+It’s singular as an acronym.
+But it is plural as “intellectual property rights.”

-This caused the writer of the above paper all kinds of problems and he kept writing “IPR” as “IPRs”. (ex.: …effects of minor forms of IPRs on economic growth…”)
+This caused the writer of the above paper all kinds of problems.
+He kept writing “IPR” as “IPRs”. (ex.: …effects of minor forms of IPRs on economic growth…”)

-This issue occurs frequently in English>Korean translation projects too since Koreans are often blind to the issue.
+This issue occurs frequently on English>Korean translation projects since Koreans are often blind to the issue.

-When acronyms are rightly pluralized in English (such as CPUs), translators into Korean often forget to take the “s” off in the Korean translation.
-This is true even if Korean would not normally indicate the plural form (as explained in a previous tip).
+When acronyms are correctly pluralized in English (such as CPUs), translators into Korean often forget to take the “s” off in the Korean translation.
+This is true even if Koreans would not normally indicate the plural form (as explained in a previous tip).

-If I notice this typo-level error in a job handled by my team, I generally remove the “s”.
+If I notice this typo-level error in a job handled by my team, I remove the “s.”

-Best Practices Tip – When you get an English>Korean job back from a translator, if it’s got English acronyms in it, you might want to browse through and check for this issue.
-It’ll only take a moment, because the acronyms will stand out from the rest of the Korean text, and you can quickly remove any extra letters.
+Best Practices Tip: When doing final QA on an English>Korean translation, you might want to browse through and check for this issue related to acronyms.
+It’ll only take a moment, because the acronyms will stand out from the rest of the Korean text.
+This way, you can quickly remove any extra letters.